pendingchaos/WIP15/README.md

 # WIP15
-WIP15 is an core OpenGL debugger.
+WIP15 is a core OpenGL debugger.
 It allows you to trace unmodified OpenGL programs and inspect the traces.
 It is not stable and ready for use.

 # Dependencies
 It requires GCC with C++ support, SDL2, libdl, a C standard library implementation and an OpenGL implementation support core OpenGL.